many-to-many/ica/scripts/component/README.md

 someComponent.componentOf = null;
 ```

 `Component` is designed in the way that each `Component` instance has a dictionary that other `Component` instances may hook onto.
-By setting `componentOf`, the parent component at the same time retains a reference to the child component so that, (1) when parent component is destroyed, its child components will be destroyed together, and (2) when the child component is destroyed, the parent will release its reference.
-This design is also known to be used in `Model` (described later in this article).
+By setting `componentOf`, the parent component at the same time retains a reference to the child component so that, (1) when parent component is destroyed, its child components will be destroyed together, and (2) when a child component is destroyed, it will release its reference from and to the parent.
+Similar designs are also known to be used in `Model` and `Controller` (described later in this article).

 ### Extending and Using a `Component`